Post Banner Image

 Credit: urbazon/ E+ via Getty Images

-The first answer may seem obvious: Try to fit more into your carry-on bag.
+The first answer may seem obvious: Try to fit more in your carry-on bag.
 That task becomes easier with these clever tricks — such as rolling your clothing instead of folding it — that promise to save valuable space and help you avoid checked bag fees altogether.
 (Plus, you won’t have to worry about the airline losing your luggage while on vacation.)
 If you do manage to fit enough in your carry-on but don’t want to deal with the hassle of finding overhead space, most airlines will let you check your bag at the gate free of charge.

-Finally, most major airlines offer co-branded credit cards that waive baggage fees for the cardholder and up to nine passengers traveling together on the same reservation.
+Lastly, most major airlines offer co-branded credit cards that waive baggage fees for the cardholder and up to nine passengers traveling together on the same reservation.
 Though these credit cards typically charge an annual fee, the savings on bag fees for even just one or two trips could be substantial.
-Of course, if you pony up for first class or fly frequently enough to achieve elite status (or fly with someone who does), you won’t have to worry about bag fees, either.
+For instance, when Southwest announced checked bag fees, the airline noted that those with a Rapid Rewards credit card, along with up to eight additional passengers traveling on the same reservation, would still be allowed to check one bag for free.